Skip to main content

 Balance Sheet Account Codes

-In addition to revenue account codes (4000 series), the system uses balance sheet accounts to track assets and liabilities:
+In addition to revenue account codes (4000 series), the system uses balance sheet accounts to track assets, liabilities, and expenses:

 • Accounts Receivable (1200) - Money owed to the club from unpaid or partially-paid orders